JohnFu11er/Automation_and_Integration_personal_qualification_standards/2 Linux/2.2 Basic commands and tasks/README.md

 Basic Commands:
 -   pwd - find out the path of the current working directory (folder) you’re in
 -   cd - navigate the files and directories of linux
+-   ls - list of files on your UNIX or Linux system
 -   cat - used to list the contents of a file on the standard output (sdout)
 -   cp - to copy files from the current directory to a different directory
 -   mv - command is to move files, although it can also be used to rename files